This guide for fixing "The drive where Windows is installed is locked" error works for Windows 10, Windows 8.1/8.

-Installed new version of Ubuntu 12.04 and Virtual Box in dual boot with Windows 7.
+Installed new version of Ubuntu 12.04 with Virtual Box in dual boot with Windows 7.
 My Windows 7 system had already a Windows 8 VHD booting natively.

 Wanted to try if a Windows 8 installation to VHD could be run by Virtual Box on Ubuntu.

 Created a new virtual machine with the VHD in question in Virtual Box and started it.

 No luck.
 My physical processor did not have virtualization capabilities.

-So rebooted my computer and selected Windows 8 just to check if the VHD is still intact.
+So rebooted my computer and selected Windows 8 VHD on boot just to check if the VHD is still intact.

 Was greeted with the error message:

 Booted my Windows 8 Install USB and started Recovery console.

-1) First thing I tried was to check if VHD drive has still a correct disk structure using the command chkdsk.
+First thing I tried was to check if Windows drive has still a correct disk structure using the command chkdsk.